FertigLab/CoGAPSGuide/optiona.md

 <strong>Box 2</strong>

-To download PyCoGAPS without the large files (inputresult.h5ad and cogapsresult.h5ad), run the following command:
+To download PyCoGAPS without the large files (inputresult.h5ad and cogapsresult.h5ad), **run the following command**:

 ```yml
 GIT_LFS_SKIP_SMUDGE=1 git clone https://github.com/FertigLab/pycogaps.git --recursive
 ```

-Please note that if you would like to use the files (inputresult.h5ad and cogapsresulth5ad) later, you may download them from the repository as described in the Data section.
+Please note that if you would like to use the files (inputresult.h5ad and cogapsresulth5ad) later, you may download them from the [GitHub repository](https://github.com/FertigLab/pycogaps).

 ---